 Dan Lippel - artistic director

-Scott Miller - President, SEAMUS
+Scott Miller - Director of Recordings, SEAMUS

 New Focus Recordings has been distributed by Naxos of America since 2012.